-If the pharmacy you have been using leaves the plan's network, you will have to find a new pharmacy that is in the network.
-To find another pharmacy in your area, you can get help from Member Service or use the Pharmacy Directory.
+If the pharmacy you use leaves our plan's network, you'll have to find a new pharmacy in the network.
+To find another pharmacy in your area, get help from Member Service at 1-800-332-5762 (TTY users call 711) or use the Pharmacy Directory.
 You can also find information on our website at bluecareplus.bcbst.com.